UN nuclear chief: Inspection curbs limiting Iran monitoring - NewsBreak

 Pressed on whether any progress had been made, Grossi said that “in terms of the substance, no, quite clearly, we were not able to make progress."
 However, he said that having got to know the new Iranian officials was “a positive element” and “this will certainly help.”

 But he warned: “We are close to the point where I would not be able to guarantee continuity of knowledge.”
-He did not specify a timeframe, but said a long lack of access to a centrifuge parts production site near the northern city of Karaj “would at some point prevent me from continuing to say that I have an idea of what is going on.”
+He did not elaborate.

 On Tuesday, Grossi went to the Atomic Energy Organization of Iran, the country’s civilian nuclear agency, and met its new head, Mohammad Eslami.
 He also met Foreign Minister Hossein Amirabdollahian, who said Iran was determined to have “constructive engagement” with the IAEA to “improve mutual trust and cooperation,” according to a report by the state-run IRNA news agency.